AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1- Sentiment analysis on Amazon reviews

 Figure 4.
-Flow diagram of the study on detecting fake reviews through sentiment analysis
+Flow diagram of the study on fake review detection through sentiment analysis

 2- Feature engineering on Yelp Restaurant and Hotel reviews